wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_client/README.md

 When you want to test the wolfSSL client

 1. "make flash monitor" to load the firmware and see the context
-2. You can use <wolfssl>/examples/server/server program for test.
+2. You can use <wolfssl>/testApps/server/server program for test.

-         e.g. Launch ./examples/server/server -v 4 -b -i
+         e.g. Launch ./testApps/server/server -v 4 -b -i

-See the README.md file in the upper level 'examples' directory for more information about examples.
+See the README.md file in the upper level 'testApps' directory for more information about examples.